-Certificate - Barbering - 36 credit hours NEW MEXICO JUNIOR COLLEGE BARBERING CERTIFICATE
+NEW MEXICO JUNIOR COLLEGE BARBERING CERTIFICATE

-GENERAL EDUCATION REQUIREMENTS - 36 Credit Hours COURSE TITLE CREDITS SEMESTER GRADE BARB 1100 Barbering Level 1 9 BARB 1120 Barbering Level 2 9 BARB 1200 Barbering Level 3 9 Barbering Level 4 BARB 1220 9
+GENERAL EDUCATION REQUIREMENTS - 36 Credit Hours

+COURSE TITLE CREDITS SEMESTER GRADE

+BARB 1100 Barbering Level 1 9

+BARB 1120 Barbering Level 2 9

+BARB 1200 Barbering Level 3 9

+BARB 1220 Barbering Level 4 9

-Total credit hours required for Cosmetology Certificate: 36 Total Credit Hours Acquired: Cumulative GPA: The student must have a cumulative grade point average of at least 2.0.
+Total Credit Hours Acquired Total credit hours required for Cosmetology Certificate: 36 Cumulative GPA: The student must have a cumulative grade point average of at least 2.0.
 A minimum of 15 semester hours must be earned at NMJC.
-The remainder may be a acceptable transfer credits.

-Transitional and / or developmental courses do not fulfill any of the above requirements.

-Students will not be permitted to graduate if they have unresolved incomplete (I) grades on their academic record.

-Although college officials will provide assistance, it is the final responsibility of the student to check all phases of his or her degree completion.
+The remainder ma ay be acceptable transfer credits.
+Transitional and / or developmental courses do not fulfill any of the above req uirements.
+Students will not be permitted to graduate if they have unresolved incomplete e (I) grades on their academic record.
+Although college officials will provide assistance, it is the final responsibility of the student to check all phases of his or h